nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 #### 3.2.1.
 Implementing `DeframingProtocolInterface`

-`DeframingProtocolInterface` defines helper methods for framing data.
+`DeframingProtocolInterface` defines helper methods for deframing data.
 Typically these methods are implemented by an F Prime component (e.g., `Svc::Deframer`), because they require port invocations.
 The component `Svc::Deframer` provides an implementation of `DeframingProtocolInterface`